 Get more followers

 Your Facebook posts will not generate results if no one sees them.
 Set a monthly target to grow your number of followers (Page Likes) to increase your presence and visibility.
 Encourage patients to Like your Facebook page to stay up to date on clinic happenings.
 Be direct and include call-to-action statements in your newsletter and website.
 For example, put a flyer up in your waiting room.
 Patients usually are on their phones while they wait, and many are checking Facebook.

 Many practice owners wonder if social media is really worth the time and resource investment.
 You can determine the impact by using analytics to track your social media marketing.
 All Facebook Business Pages have the Insights feature that collects and analyzes data from posts, likes and other engagement metrics.
 Leverage these stats to monitor the growth and effectiveness of your marketing.
 Read more on how to get started…

 Facebook Business Pages are more than a collection of posts.
 They can become a secondary “website” complete with your practice’s contact information and valuable resources for patients.
 You want to make it as easy as possible for people to connect with your practice.
 A clear call to action or CTA can direct people to take the next step.
 Similarly, a CTA helps you get new patients right from your Facebook page.
 We recommend using the Call Now CTA which places a call to your practice’s phone number when clicked.
 Use the front desk phone number to help patients get more information or make an appointment.
 Learn how…

-Download our free guide for online and social media marketing best practices to attract more patients
+Download our free guide for online and social media (and more!) marketing best practices to attract more patients

 Have a conversation